 3. Consider your dress’s neckline.

-If your dress has a sweetheart or strapless neckline: To create height and to direct all eyes to your smile, consider wearing a choker with this silhouette.
-The necklace style is making a comeback and looks timeless with this neckline.
+If your dress has a sweetheart or strapless neckline: To create height and direct all eyes to your smile, consider wearing a choker or shorter necklace.
+This style is making a comeback and looks timeless with this neckline.
 Another option: Skip the necklace and wear statement chandelier earrings instead.
-Pull your hair off your face and add a few fresh flowers, '20s-inspired feather barrettes, or another simple embellishment that works with your look.
+Pull your hair off your face and add a few fresh flowers, '20s-inspired feather barrettes or another simple embellishment that works with your look.
 As your décolletage is the focal point, you’ll want your standout pieces there, but don’t hesitate to add a smaller bracelet, bangle or cocktail ring to balance everything out.

 4. Don’t get overwhelmed.